 Deciding what to prepare for a dinner party is difficult enough, but next comes an equally difficult dilemma — how to cook just the right amount so that everyone gets enough but nothing goes to waste.
-It’s a fine line to walk, but a new interactive dinner party calculator from the Natural Resources Defense Council (NRDC) and the Ad Council at SaveTheFood.com is making it easier, taking some of that holiday stress away.
+It’s a fine line to walk, but this interactive dinner party calculator from the Natural Resources Defense Council (NRDC) and the Ad Council at SaveTheFood.com makes it easier, removing some of that holiday stress.

 To use “The Guest-imator,” plug in the number of guests you’re expecting, accounting for the small eaters (kids and others with tiny appetites), the average eaters, and the big eaters (here’s where those high school football players go).
 Next, enter how many leftovers you want to have after the big meal is finished.
 Then, choose a type of meal (but don’t worry too much about this part, because on the next screen, you’ll have the opportunity to customize everything).